A theorem of Retakh for exact $\infty$-categories and higher extension functors: Introduction

 \section{Introduction}

+Boardman--Vogt introduced the homotopy invariant structures known as $\infty$-categories in the early 1970s \cite{BV73}.
+Their motivation was to develop a machinery for better understanding infinite loop spaces, or ``homotopy abelian groups.''
+A central idea is to avoid choices for compositions, but rather have a space encoding all possible choices.
+As an example, a loop space does not carry a natural well-defined concatenation of loops before applying~$\pi_0$, though it is weakly homotopy equivalent to a topological group~\cite[p.~31]{Ada78}.
+Nowadays, it is well-known that $\infty$-categories serve as a model for~$(\infty,1)$--categories~\cite{Joy02, Lur09}.

-Roughly speaking, an exact category~$\c$ is an additive category together with a collection of short exact sequences subject to certain constraints~\cite{Hel58}, see~\cite{Kel90} for a modern approach.
+Roughly speaking, an exact category~$\c$ is an additive category together with a collection of short exact sequences subject to certain constraints~\cite{Hel58}, (Keller's axioms \cite{Kel90} can be taken as a modern approach).
 This allows for homological algebra to be performed in a more general context than abelian categories.
 Non-abelian examples include the category of vector bundles of a scheme and the category of Banach spaces.
-In addition to homological algebra, exact categories provide a natural framework for~$\mathrm{K}$--theory.
-Quillen first introduced the higher algebraic~$\mathrm{K}$--groups in this context~\cite{Qui73}.
+In addition to homological algebra, exact categories provide a natural framework for~$\mathrm{K}$-theory.
+Quillen introduced the higher algebraic~$\mathrm{K}$--groups in this context~\cite{Qui73}.

-The definition has recently been extended by Barwick to quasi-categories in order to generalize definitions and results in~$\mathrm{K}$--theory~\cite{Bar15, Bar16, BR}.
-This broadens the scope considerably; it captures both (nerves of) exact categories and stable quasi-categories.
-Moreover, every extension closed subcategory of a stable quasi-category has the structure of an exact quasi-category.
-In fact, all exact quasi-categories occur in this manner~\cite{Kle20}.
-One would thus expect more constructions and results about exact categories to generalize, providing potentially useful applications.
-In particular, one could study homological algebra from a quasi-categorical point of view.
+Barwick defines exact $\infty$-categories in order to generalise definitions and results in~$\mathrm{K}$-theory~\cite{Bar15, Bar16, BR}.
+This broadens the scope considerably; it captures both (nerves of) exact categories and stable $\infty$-categories.
+Moreover, every extension closed subcategory of a stable $\infty$-category has the structure of an exact $\infty$-category.
+In fact, all exact $\infty$-categories occur in this manner; Klemenc shows that all exact $\infty$-categories can be embedded into a stable hull \cite{Kle20}.
+One would thus expect more constructions and results about exact categories to generalise, paving the way for potentially useful applications.
+In particular, one could study homological algebra from an $\infty$-categorical point of view.

-In order to better understand the homological algebra of exact quasi-categories~$\C$, we define quasi-categorical analogues of extension categories, denoted by~$\Extcat^n_{\C}(B,A)$.
-These are well understood if~$\C$ is the nerve of an ordinary exact category.
-For a start, it is well-known that the Yoneda Ext-groups~$\Ext^n_{\C}(B,A)$ can be recovered as the zeroth homotopy groups of~$\Extcat^n_{\C}(B,A)$ \cite[Proposition~XII.4.4]{Mac67}.
+To better understand the homological algebra of exact $\infty$-categories~$\C$, we define $\infty$-categorical analogues of extension categories, denoted by~$\Extcat^n_{\C}(b,a)$, where $a$ and $b$ are objects in $\C$.
+These generalise the well-established extension categories for exact categories.
+It is well-known that the Yoneda Ext-groups~$\Ext^n_{\c}(b,a)$ of an exact category $\c$ can be recovered as the zeroth homotopy groups of~$\Extcat^n_{\c}(b,a)$ \cite[Proposition~XII.4.4]{Mac67}.